 Sunrise at Mount Bromo

-At the drop-off at King Kong Hill, you will have to walk about 5 minutes to reach the small stalls with coffee, tea, fried banana, and a cozy fire.
-Book your tour here
+At the drop-off at King Kong Hill, you will have to walk for about 5 minutes to reach the small stalls with coffee, tea, fried bananas, and a cozy fire.
+Book your tour here.

 Temperature at Bromo

 It is freezing cold in the morning at Bromo.
 The temperature will be between 0-10 degrees with a cold, strong wind.
 The small fires at the food stalls are, therefore, super comfortable.

 Be prepared to wear long trousers, socks, closed shoes, a shirt, and a jacket or multiple sweaters.
 The good thing is that you can rent a jacket at your hotel or at the top of King Kong Hill for ~ 30,000 IDR.

 The best viewpoints are on Gunung Penanjakan.
 The two popular viewpoints on the mountain are called King Kong Hill and Seruni.
 From both viewpoints, it will be busy, but you will always have a higher and less crowded point.

 Walk to one of the viewpoints and experience a magical sunrise over Bromo, Mount Batok, and Mount Semeru.
 It will rise around 5:30 AM.
 Right after sunrise, you can get rid of the jacket or sweater as the temperature rises quickly.

 When you are spending the night at Cemoro Lawang, try to visit this location and see the sun disappear behind Bromo.

 Visiting the Bromo Crater

 Head back to your jeep and get prepared for the drive down towards the Bromo crater.
 Due to the many jeeps, traffic jams are unfortunately very common so the drive down can take a little longer.
 Leave the sunrise point as early as possible if you want to skip this traffic jam.